Performance Review

 - What's expected of them going forward

-Most managers use these evaluations to recognize high-performing employees or correct performance issues before they become insurmountable.
-They also communicate expectations, encourage growth and development, and foster employee engagement.
+Most managers use these performance evaluations to recognize high-performing employees or correct performance issues before they become insurmountable.
+These sessions also communicate expectations, encourage growth and development, and foster employee engagement.

-Many companies maintain an annual performance review cadence, but it's not required.
+Many companies maintain an annual performance review cadence, but it's not required by the Fair Labor Standards Act (FLSA).
 In fact, less than half of companies give annual or semiannual reviews, and 7% don't offer them at all.
-However, other companies embrace frequent feedback and conduct quarterly, monthly, or even weekly review sessions.
+However, other companies embrace frequent feedback and conduct quarterly, monthly, or even weekly employee review sessions.

-While performance reviews can seem nerve-wracking, they don't have to be.
+While performance reviews can be nerve-wracking for employees, they don't need to be.
 Employees often value them to better understand what they can do to advance in their careers.
+Those who have clear goals set out in their year-end reviews are five times more likely to be engaged at work.

 Some organizations have done away with formal performance reviews in favor of more casual manager check-ins and one-on-one meetings.
 This helps account for the factors a yearly employee review may miss.

-For example, by checking in at least every two weeks, managers and employees can have an ongoing two-way dialogue to discuss meaningful goals and action plans.
+For example, by checking in at least every two weeks, managers and employees can have an ongoing two-way dialogue to discuss meaningful goals.
 Small steps can help make progress feel more manageable and ensure employee goals continually align with evolving company priorities.

 A self-evaluation performance review invites employees to reflect on their work, skillset, and areas of improvement.
 These cultivate more balanced assessments and spark opportunities for discussion.
 If major discrepancies between manager and employee evaluations arise, human resources can provide additional support and mediation.